-Many tools help you in this section with strategies for decision making and problem solving.
+Many tools help you in this section with strategies for decision-making and problem-solving.
 We look at this, and then some useful, well-established problem-solving solutions frame.

 Although planning and structural problems will help to improve the chances of a successful process, the best decision and fortune element will eventually determine whether the solution to the problem was successful in problem-solving and decision-making techniques.

-The complainant should ask the employee to complain about why the customer can initially complain about the removal of the complaint, the problem is resolved for the ability to make decisions and solve problems.
+The complainant should ask the employee to complain about why the customer can initially complain about the removal of the complaint, the problem is resolved by the ability to make decisions and solve problems.

 Stages: Solving problems and making decisions

-Simplex has eight-stage mechanisms: finding the problem, finding the truth, defining the problem, finding the concepts, selecting and evaluating, planning, selling ideas, and performing the best practice for steps in problem solving and decision making.
+Simplex has eight-stage mechanisms: finding the problem, finding the truth, defining the problem, finding the concepts, selecting and evaluating, planning, selling ideas, and performing the best practice for steps in problem-solving and decision-making.

-These steps are based on the basic process previously described and they create a cycle to solve and solve problems that will continue to improve your organization, or problem solving and decision making Adalah.
+These steps are based on the basic process previously described and they create a cycle to solve and solve problems that will continue to improve your organization, or problem-solving and decision-making Adalah.

 A grateful investigation takes a uniquely positive approach, helping to solve problems by examining what is doing well in their surroundings.